Globals

 log

-a log message.
+Write into the BASHUNIT_DEV_LOG a log message.
 The log line records the source file and line number for easier debugging.

 See: Dev log